matiasinsaurralde/encproc/README.md

 This framework can be described as a variation of "Encrypted Processing as a Service" (EPaaS).
 A key aspect of this concept is the "separation of duties" assumption, which ensures that the server processing encrypted data does not have access to the secret key and ideally even doesn't learn the decryption results.
 To achieve this, client-side components (compiled in WebAssembly format) are provided.
 These can be used programmatically outside the server's reach to produce ciphertexts, which the server processes by invoking appropriate APIs.

 Currently, this project is in its early alpha stage and includes only minimal functionality.
 Its sole purpose for now is to provide sufficient tools for people with no cryptographic expertise to experiment and prototype.
-Therefore, if you are such a person, you should primarily be interested in the other [encproc-decryptor](https://github.com/collapsinghierarchy/encproc-decryptor) repository.
 The JavaScript functionality exposed by our WebAssembly-compiled modules provides sufficient tools to experiment with the full power of the engine without needing to worry about cryptographic configurations.

 The API is also documented with swagger, see [Swagger Documentation](https://pseudocrypt.site/docs/).